MechanicalRock/mechanicalrock.github.io/_posts/2022-10-21-aws-lambdas-with-rust.markdown

     Description: This is a simple Lambda Function Written in Rust
 ~~~

-3. From the same level as the `template.yaml` file, run the command `sam deploy --guided`
+1. From the same level as the `template.yaml` file, run the command `sam deploy --guided`

-4. Once The deployment succeeds, take note of the created Lambda Function's name in the outputs
+2. Once The deployment succeeds, take note of the created Lambda Function's name in the outputs

-### Test Lambda Function
+### Test your Lambda Function

 Invoke the newly deployed lambda using aws-cli in your terminal, the output will be placed in a file called `output.json`

 ~~~